kontorol/kmc-ng/CONTRIBUTING.md

 # Contributing

-Thank you for running Kaltura and pushing the limits of online video!
-By joining the Kaltura community and contributing you will help grow the platform, and keeping it open, stable and accessible to all.
+Thank you for running Kontorol and pushing the limits of online video!
+By joining the Kontorol community and contributing you will help grow the platform, and keeping it open, stable and accessible to all.

 ## Setup KMC-ng solution
-KMC-ng application is built on-top of several Kaltura infrastructures packages which are part of [kaltura-ng](https://github.com/kaltura/kaltura-ng) repository.
+KMC-ng application is built on-top of several Kontorol infrastructures packages which are part of [kontorol-ng](https://github.com/kontorol/kontorol-ng) repository.

 ### Prerequisites
  - [x] Ensure you have [node.js installed](https://nodejs.org/en/download/current/), version LTS or above.